 A: There is a wide range of medical office training topics covered in coursework for the Medical Office and Billing Specialist program at UMA.
 They include medical terminology, the healthcare claim cycle, computer systems and software applications for the medical office, medical coding and more.

-Q: What’s it like to take medical office and billing specialist classes online?
+Q: What’s it like to take medical office and billing specialist courses online?